openshift/installer/docs/user/aws/install_upi.md

 ### Optional: Manually Create Route53 Hosted Zones & Records

 For the cluster name identified earlier in [Create Ignition Configs](#create-ignition-configs), you must create a DNS entry which resolves to your created load balancer.
-The entry `api.$clustername.$domain` should point to the load balancer.
+The entry `api.$clustername.$domain` should point to the external load balancer and `api-int.$clustername.$domain` should point to the internal load balancer.

 ## Create Security Groups and IAM Roles